 To enroll in courses you will need to complete the online application process and be accepted into the program.
-The orientation course (PPDPT 1600) is required for all students prior to taking any other courses.
+An Orientation tutorial is required for all students before registering for PPDPT coursework.

 Des Moines University’s post-professional doctor of physical therapy program is available completely online.
 As a result, international students in this program do not meet SEVIS requirements for studying in the U.S.

 International applicants should also become familiar with the guidelines for international students.

 Accommodations in Education Policy